Which colour temperature?

 Cool White 4000K

-Although I wouldn't recommend this in lounges, cool white can be used effectively in kitchens.
+Although I wouldn’t recommend this in lounges, cool white can be used effectively in kitchens.
 The most popular destination for this colour temperature is bathrooms.
 In a white bathroom it can make the area appear brighter and cleaner although if your planning on spending time in the bath it you may want to go for a more warmer appearance.
+Cool white 4000K is also suitable for outdoor settings and outdoor spaces, where its brightness can enhance visibility and accentuate architectural features.

 Dim Tone / Dim to Warm